nschaden/VersaGrid/README.md

 *Default: '\*'*

 It's assumed that all elements within a item should be treated as  inner elements, auto centered and resized to maximize their visibility within the boundaries of each item.
 Yet this only works well for image and video elements; items like text or other specially laid out elements can look strange.
 Change this jQuery selector from '*' (all elements) to something else in that case, such as 'img' for all images, or '.oneclassname' for a single targeted class.

+### positioninner
+*Default: 'center'*

+All inner elements by default are absolutely positioned in the middle of its parent item.
+This is because if any element is cropped, it's assumed that the dead center provides the most useful information.
+However, in some instances always starting with a single corner and growing outward from there is more useful.
+For instance, textual information may be more readable when focusing on the top left.
+To set this, change the string to topLeft,topRight,bottomLeft or bottomRight to start inner element  detail out of each respective corner.

 ### smallestbasewidth
 *Default: false*